 Yeah, dude!
 We battled!
 You don’t remember!? [laughs]

 I didn’t even give a shit about that main event, dude.
 I wanted to leave.
-My parents made me finish it, I just didn’t even care.
+My parents made me finish it.
+I think I still have photos of me crying by the KTM rig.

 Patrick (7) and I (4, being photobombed by Villopoto) at the KTM Challenge.
 Photo by the late Steve Bruhn, 2006.